studioph/StaticPatcher/README.md

 ## Caveats/Known Issues

-The patcher classifies items into the most specific category possible.
-For instance places and cups will be classified as `silverware`, even though they are also `clutter`.
-Currently this means that specifying `clutter` in the configuration will omit silverware and more specific sub-categories of clutter.
-The same holds true for locations, with `NordicRuin` working for places such as Bleak Falls Barrow, but not plain `dungeon`.
-I'm working on addressing this so that the "hierarchy" of categories can be followed.

 The patcher relies heavily on keywords for classifying most records, especially for mod-added items which is the main value proposition of a dynamic patcher like this.
 Unfortunately, in my own testing the quality and accuracy of keywords in mods varies greatly, with even some well-known and popular mods adding incorrect keywords, or removing correct ones from records.
 Sadly there's not much I can do if a mod-added item or location uses incorrect keywords and gets mis-categorized.

 However, there are different approaches that can be used for classification that could mitigate some of these issues, and I am seeking feedback from early-adopters that will help shape future development.